Lordog/my-claude-code/ARCHITECTURE.md

 ## Overview

-Claude-Code-Python is an agent framework that implements a sophisticated workflow pipeline for processing user requests through intelligent agents and tool execution.
+Claude-Code-Python is an intelligent agent framework that implements a sophisticated workflow pipeline for processing user requests through specialized agents and tool execution.
 The system follows a clear separation of concerns with modular components that work together to provide a seamless user experience.

 ## Core Architecture